urbanairship/django-mithril/README.md

 ## Getting Started

-Mithril works by providing two new models -- `Whitelist` and `Range` -- that you make foreign key to from your objects.
+Mithril works by providing two new models -- `Whitelist` and `Range` -- that you make a foreign key to from your objects.
 You define a `mithril.strategy.Strategy` subclass to describe to mithril how you would like to obtain a `Whitelist` from a request.